 STEP 4 Assessment: The assessment shows what the students have learned.
 Thus, assessment results are a function of the specified outcomes, what is taught (intended and actual) and the quality of the assessment.
 Faculty are already assessing learning by evaluating individual student work (e.g., exam, quiz, paper, presentation, direct observation of skill, etc.).
 What do these overall course results tell you?
 Are your students mastering the intended outcomes of the course?
-What would you change for next time to improve your instruction for greater mastery by students?
+What would you change for next time, to improve your instruction for greater mastery by students?

-STEP 5 Reporting and Using Assessment Results: Faculty are expected to assess and use the results for continuous improvement of the learning in the course.
+STEP 5 Reporting and Using Assessment Results: Faculty are expected to assess and use the results for continuous improvement of the learning in the course for each time the course is taught.